inoxlang/inox/README.md

 _\*Types like Set are kind of generic but it cannot be said that generics are implemented._

-_The type checking system not being implemented in a classic way, that will lead to some limitations and bugs.
+_The type checking system not being implemented in a classic way, that will lead to some limitations and a bit less safe checks.
 However the type checking logic is not expected to grow much.
-Therefore the vast majority issues should be resolved by testing extensively.
+Therefore the vast majority issues should be resolved by testing extensively._

 </details>